OfentseXI/Module_4_OFEDIA525_JSE2407_GroupA_Ofentse-Diale_JSF03/README.md

 ## 🤖 Technologies

-* Vue #: A lightweight JavaScript framework for building web applications
+* Vue: A JavaScript framework for building user interfaces.
+It builds on top of standard HTML, CSS, and JavaScript and provides a declarative, component-based programming model that helps you efficiently develop user interfaces of any complexity.
 * JavaScript: The programming language used for building the application
 * HTML: Used for structuring
 * TailwindCSS: Used for styling the application